Jenilca Giusti: Early life and career

 Jenilca Giusti was born on August 21, 1981, in Bayamón, Puerto Rico.
 At the age of 8, she moved to Daytona, Florida with her family where her musical career began to flourish.
-She later studied "Musical Education" at the prestigious University of Valencia.
+She later studied "Musical Education" at the University of Valencia.

-As a little girl, Jenilca proved to be very talented.
-Always foremost among her three sisters, she liked being the center of attention.
-Today, she gives them credit for being such inspiration in her career.
 She began participating in musicals such as Annie and Joseph and the Technicolor Dreamcoat.
 Her style and talent has attracted the attention of magazines such as Pop Star Magazine and companies such as "Cingular Wireless", who made her "Girl Cingular" in 2003.

 Jenilca appeared in large venues in her short career; some of these places were in the BB Mat Tour, at SeaWorld in Orlando, Florida in 2000, Bongos Cuban Café, San Juan Nights "Wet 'n' Wild" on Telemundo in 2005 and 2006, Fiesta Orange Street from 2004 to 2005, Fiesta Medina in Orlando, Florida in 2004 and more have earned her acclaim.

 Jenilca has sung with many famous musicians such as Gisselle, Jon Secada, Tito Nieves and El Gran Combo de Puerto Rico and numerous others.
 In 2002, she participated in the "Protagonistas de la Musica" competition, finishing among the 50 finalists.
 This led to the audition in the third season of the "Objetivo Fama" in 2006 where she finished 5th.

 Her participation as one of the protagonists in the musical "Fame" in August 2006 at the Centro de Bellas Artes Luis A. Ferré in San Juan, the most prestigious stage of Puerto Rico under the leadership of Sonia Valentín and production of Alba Nydia Díaz, earned her critical acclamation both from the press and the public who attended for two consecutive weeks to witness this theatrical performance.
 Alba and Sonia was the impact of performance Jenilca in the music show that she has returned to offer the protagonist of another famous musical, "Grease".